SoulPancake/SoulPancake/README.md

 # Hi, I'm Anurag
 ## SDK Engineer @ Okta, working on OpenFGA
 ## Previously @Flam, @Razorpay ([GitHub](https://github.com/angbpy))
-## Open source enthusiast — contributions to OpenFGA, Redis, Valkey, GoCV, and more
+## Open source enthusiast — OpenFGA, Valkey, Redis, GoCV, and more
 ## I enjoy Backend, Infra, NLP — and occasionally dabble in Frontend/design (in that order)
 ## Jack of all stacks, master of some
 ## Polyglot in progress — picked up a few languages, always learning more